dignifiedalpaca/blog/README.md

 I configured [plausible.io](https://plausible.io) in my personal blog.
 They are asking you to set up their script in the header of the pages, but I only got the tracking working correctly when I moved the script in the body.

+### Adding custom pages

+Smallblog enables you to add custom pages to your blog.
+By default, they are located in the `pages` folder.
+You can add your pages by creating a markdown file in this folder, it would be render the same way as the posts except there is no metadata.

+These new pages are accessible from the navbar (as you can see in the screenshots at the start of this document).

+2 metadatas are exclusive to the custom pages:

+- `redirect`: This will create a link to another website in the navbar (as you can see in the demo with the "GitHub" and "JSR" entries)
+- `order`: This is used to define the order in which the links are displayed in the navbar (in the demo/the screenshot GitHub have `order:1`, and JSR have a value of 2, contact has no value so it is at the end)

 ## Detailled installation

 2 methods of installation are available: